Paramatrix/my-website/README.md

 # my-website

-This is my really ausome website
+This is my really awesome website!

 Edit on Example branch.

+Now editing on update-readme branch